18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/intro-to-ml-systems-design-part-2-the-ml-lifecycle/index.md

   - Evaluation methods
   - Tools and techniques

-We will discuss in more detailed in the future post.
+We will discuss this in more detail in the future post.

 ### Data understanding